akarve/bip-keychain/pre-bips/steganographic-seeds.md

 ## A paper napkin

-In addition to a literal napkin sketch (with putative phone numbers, measurements, or harmless notes) users without access to coins, dice, game boards or electronics could generate "poor man's entropy" by dropping a stone onto a napkin divided into equal-sized quadrants to generate entropy.
+In addition to a literal napkin sketch (with phone numbers, measurements, or harmless notes) users without access to coins, dice, game boards or electronics could generate "poor man's entropy" by dropping a stone onto a napkin divided into equal-sized quadrants to generate entropy.

-Said "poor man's entropy" is not recommended but is provided as an illustration of the vast expansion in capability and steganography that obtains from this BIP.
+Said "poor man's entropy" is not recommended but nevertheless illustrates the vast expansion in capability and steganography that obtains from this BIP.